 As a hardware firewall is self-contained, it has all the necessary hardware and computer software components to enforce network security boundaries.
-The exact features and mode of operation can heavily depend from one hardware firewall to the other, but it generally provides at least a URL filtering and intrusion prevention system (IPS).
+The exact features and mode of operation can vary heavily from one hardware firewall to another, but it generally provides at least a URL filtering and intrusion prevention system (IPS).

 How does a hardware firewall work?

-Hardware firewall examines the data flowing in from the internet, verifying that it doesn't breach security policies.
-Packet filters analyze the exchanged data by checking its various attributes like source and destination IP addresses, used port numbers, etc. Then, the gathered data is compared to various permissions determining whether the internet traffic should be blocked.
+A hardware firewall examines the data flowing in from the internet, verifying that it doesn’t breach security policies.
+Packet filters analyze the exchanged data by checking its various attributes, like source and destination IP addresses, used port numbers, etc. Then, the gathered data is compared to various permissions, determining whether the internet traffic should be blocked.

 Most hardware firewalls also apply additional access controls and security inspection features.
 Some go as far as integrating machine learning algorithms to identify malicious content types or enforce signature detection solutions.
 These technologies are bundled together and work in tandem to reinforce the protection against cyber threats.

-One particularity of a hardware firewall is that as physical appliances, their setup, for the most part, can be plugged and played.
-They're pretty effective at covering the entire network by being deployed in inline mode.
-All the network devices can be protected without any additional input needed to configure them, which makes network security administrators' work and maintenance easier.
+One particularity of a hardware firewall is that, as physical appliances, their setup, for the most part, can be plugged and played with.
+They’re pretty effective at covering the entire network by being deployed in inline mode.
+All the network devices can be protected without any additional input needed to configure them, which makes network security administrators’ work and maintenance easier.

 Examples of hardware firewalls